With the death of Sara Harris, ghost hunting health risks are now in the spotlight.

 What I’m adding to my own ghost hunting supplies

 - Basic blue surgical masks, for my own use and for anyone who’s with me that didn’t bring respiratory protection, and a few P95 or N95 masks, just to have them on hand for severe situations that surprise us.

 - Disposable gloves, for places where I don’t want to touch anything.
 (I have a very low “ick!” threshold.)

 - A personal air purifier that’s been proved effective in scientific studies.
-My choice is the Wein As150mm Ionic Air Purifier.
+As of 2012, one possibility: the Wein As150mm Ionic Air Purifier.
 It’s small and can be worn as a pendant.
 As long as it doesn’t interfere with electronic sensing devices or other ghost hunting tools, it’s the kind of thing I’d wear routinely in dusty locations, basements and attics, and abandoned buildings… and when I’m on an airplane.